senthilkumar-ofs/ibpsample/readme.md

 https://github.com/objectfrontiergit/IBP-Gateway

 * mvn clean install (It'll fetch the dependencies)
-* mvn spring-boot:run & (To run start the application)
+* mvn spring-boot:run & (To runthe application)

-The Gateway service APIs shall be used to integrate with the IBM Blockchain Platform(Hyperledger Fabric).
+The Gateway service APIs shall be used to integrate with the IBM Blockchain Platform

 #### 2. Applicant Services
 https://github.com/objectfrontiergit/IBP-ApplicantAPI